Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees: Theoretical Guarantees

 }

-where $\delta_t := \nabla J(\pit) - \hat{g}_t$, $\frac{1}{\zeta} = \frac{1}{\eta}+\frac{1}{c}$, $\mathcal R$ is a random variable chosen uniformly from $\{0,1,2,\dots T-1\}$ and $e_t \in \mathcal{O}(\exp{(-m_a)})$ is the approximation error at iteration $t$. \end{restatable} It is possible to find $\eta$ such that Assumption (i) is satisfied for both the direct and softmax representations (see~\cref{sec:instantiation}).
-Assumption (ii) is satisfied when using a linear and in some cases, a neural network policy parameterization~\citep{liu2022loss}.
-We note that the measure of sub-optimality in the above proposition is similar to the one used in the analysis of stochastic mirror descent~\citep{zhang2018convergence}.
-It recovers the standard $\E \normsq{\nabla J(\pit)}$ characterization of the stationary point for the Euclidean mirror map.
-The first term on the RHS is the initial sub-optimality that decreases at an $O(1/T)$ rate, whereas the second term is equal to the critic error and can be decomposed into variance and bias terms.
+where $\delta_t := \nabla J(\pit) - \hat{g}_t$, $\frac{1}{\zeta} := \frac{1}{\eta}+\frac{1}{c}$, $\mathcal R$ is a random variable chosen uniformly from $\{0,1,2,\dots T-1\}$ and $e_t \in \mathcal{O}(\exp{(-m_a)})$ is the projection error (onto $\Pi$) at iteration $t$. \end{restatable} \cref{prop:ssocvrg} shows that~\cref{alg:generic} converges to the neighbourhood of a stationary point of $J$ for an arbitrary critic error.
+The LHS of the above expression is a measure of sub-optimality similar to the one used in the analysis of stochastic mirror descent~\citep{zhang2018convergence}.
+For the Euclidean mirror map, the LHS becomes equal to $\normsq{\nabla_{\pi} J(\pi_{R})}$, the standard characterization of a stationary point.
+Term (i) on the RHS is the initial sub-optimality, whereas Term (ii) is equal to the critic error and can be further decomposed into variance and bias terms.
 The variance decreases as the number of samples used to train the critic (Line 4 in~\cref{alg:generic}) increases.
 The bias can be decomposed into an optimization error (that decreases as $m_c$ increases) and a function approximation error (that decreases as we use more expressive models for the critic).
-The last term is the projection (onto $\Pi$) error, is equal to zero for the tabular policy parameterization and decreases as $m_a$ increases.
+Finally, Term (iii) is the projection (onto $\Pi$) error, is equal to zero for the tabular policy parameterization, and decreases as $m_a$ increases.
+Hence, the performance of~\cref{alg:generic} improves as we increase both $m_a$ and $m_c$.

+In~\cref{sec:instantiation}, we specify the step-size $\eta$ such that Assumption (i) is satisfied for both the direct and softmax representations.
+Assumption (ii) is satisfied when using a linear and, in some cases, a neural network policy parameterization~\citep{liu2022loss}.
+For the above proposition to hold, we require that step-sizes $\alpha_c$ and $\alpha_a$ in~\cref{alg:generic} be set according to the smoothness of critic ($\cL_t(\omega)$) and actor ($\ell_t(\theta)$) objectives respectively.
+These choice of step-sizes guarantee ascent for the actor objective, and descent for the critic objective (refer to the proof of~\cref{prop:ssocvrg} in~\cref{app:proofs-sec4} for details).
+In practice, we set both step-sizes using an Armijo line-search, and refer the reader to~\cref{app:implementation} for details.
+Since~\cref{alg:generic} does not update the actor and critic in a two time-scale setting, unlike~\citep{konda1999actor,wu2020finite}, the relative scales of the step-sizes and the number of inner iterations ($m_a$, $m_c$) do not affect the algorithm's performance.